39 Museums in Salvador: Discover the history and culture of Bahia

 Palacete das Artes em Salvador BA

-The palace’s environment, which includes gardens, a restaurant and space for children’s activities, is also dedicated to art and culture, providing an ideal setting for exhibitions and cultural events.
+The area around the palace, which includes gardens, a restaurant and a space for children’s activities, is also dedicated to art and culture, providing an ideal setting for exhibitions and cultural events.

-Inside the palace, the Mario Cravo Jr. Contemporary Room stands out, a space dedicated to temporary exhibitions by renowned artists from Bahia, Brazil and other countries.
+The Palace is home to the Mario Cravo Jr. Contemporary Room, a space dedicated to temporary exhibitions by renowned artists from Bahia, Brazil and other countries.

-The Palacete das Artes combines its rich history with a vibrant cultural programme, offering a complete experience for visitors.
+The Palacete das Artes combines its rich history with a vibrant cultural programme, offering visitors a complete experience.

 36. Public Promenade

-Location: Avenida Sete de Setembro, next to the Palácio da Acclamação and close to Largo do Campo Grande.
+Location: Avenida Sete de Setembro, next to Palácio da Acclamação and near Largo do Campo Grande.

 The Passeio Público is an open-air museum and one of the oldest green spaces in Salvador.
-Inaugurated in 1810 by the Count of Arcos, then governor of Bahia, the site underwent a significant restoration in 2015 and was reopened to visitors.
+Inaugurated in 1810 by the Count of Arcos, then governor of Bahia, it underwent extensive restoration and was reopened to visitors in 2015.

-The space features restored sculptures, refurbished paving and upgraded or rebuilt pavements, providing visitors with an environment that combines historical beauty with modern infrastructure.
+The space features restored sculptures, renovated paving and upgraded or rebuilt sidewalks, offering visitors an environment that combines historical beauty with modern infrastructure.

-It is an ideal place for strolling and appreciating the city’s artistic and landscape heritage.
+It is an ideal place to stroll and appreciate the city’s artistic and landscape heritage.

 37. Solar do Ferrão